jhk2020/gitbook-integration-api/quick-start.md

 ```
 {% endmethod %}

 If response status code is 200, you logged in successfully.
-Once it happened, any further call will contain session ID in cookies header, please see example below:
+Once it happened, any further call will contain session ID in cookies header.
 {% method %}
 {% sample lang="bash" %}
 Will use previously created cookie.txt file and request a list of wines